 Additional Services Not Covered by Insurance

-Complete Physicals, Preventive Visits, and Problem Related Visits
+Complete Physicals, Preventive Visits and Problem Related Visits

-Complete Physicals are highly recommended.
+However, Complete Physicals are highly recommended.
 This is our only chance to cover preventive issues that are not part of routine problem generated visits.
 At your Physical we start with a review your medical history, family medical problems that place you at additional risks, social habits that may cause risk, and age associated risks.
-Then a thorough physical examination is performed to catch any such problem at an early stage before it becomes a greater concern.
-This is when you will have your breast exam, cervical exam and pap or for men a prostate exam, and screening for colon cancer, skin exam, etc. EKG and laboratory tests are performed to monitor for additional risks that can affect your health.
+Then a thorough physical examination is performed to catch any such problem at an early stage before it becomes a problem.
+This is when you will have your breast exam, cervical exam and pap for women, or for men a prostate exam, and screening for colon cancer, skin exam, etc. EKG and laboratory tests are performed to monitor for additional risks that can affect your health.
 Age or risk appropriate testing will be scheduled such as colonoscopy, mammogram, bone density or stress testing.
 Immunization discussion, and preventive counseling such as diet and exercise are also covered.

 These visits are time consuming and are designed purely for preventive health issues, not problem focused.
 Most insurance companies will not pay for Complete Physical Examinations and problem specific complaints on the same day.
 It is a very frustrating part of dealing with insurance companies, and not necessarily our policy, but we have to abide by their rules.

 There may be times when you could be asked to reschedule an appointment to discuss specific problems, especially if brought up during a physical or if you bring a list of complaints during a 15 minute appointment.
-Some problems take much longer to resolve properly and it would be inappropriate to rush through any issues you have, and unfair to those that are scheduled after you.
+Some problems take much longer to resolve properly and it would be inappropriate to rush through any issues you have, and unfair to those who are scheduled after you.
 Please let the scheduler know all your concerns when you make your appointment so that we can do our best to allow the appropriate time.

 Statements and Collection Process